Kim Shattuck: Personal life

-Shattuck died at her home in Los Angeles on October 2, 2019, from complications of amyotrophic lateral sclerosis, aged 56.
+Shattuck was married to Kevin Sutherland for 16 years, until her death.
+She died at her home in Los Angeles on October 2, 2019, from complications of amyotrophic lateral sclerosis, aged 56.
 She never publicly disclosed that she had the disease, but did state that it ran in her paternal family.
-Shattuck was survived by her mother and two siblings, as well as her husband of 16 years, Kevin Sutherland.
 Shortly before her death, the Muffs had recorded their seventh studio album, No Holiday, which was released on October 18, 2019.